Elimination Chamber (2017)

-The 2017 Elimination Chamber (known as No Escape in Germany) was the seventh Elimination Chamber professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's SmackDown brand division.
-The event took place on February 12, 2017, at the Talking Stick Resort Arena in Phoenix, Arizona.
-It was the first Elimination Chamber event to be held since the 2015 event and was WWE's first pay-per-view to feature three women's matches on the main card.
+The 2017 Elimination Chamber (known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the seventh Elimination Chamber and took place on February 12, 2017, at the Talking Stick Resort Arena in Phoenix, Arizona, held exclusively for wrestlers from the promotion's SmackDown brand division.
+It was the first Elimination Chamber event to be held since 2015 and was WWE's first pay-per-view to feature three women's matches on the main card.
+The event also saw the debut of a new Elimination Chamber structure that is the one now currently used in WWE.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Bray Wyatt won the titular Elimination Chamber match to win the WWE Championship, the first singles championship of his career.
 In other prominent matches, Naomi defeated Alexa Bliss to win the SmackDown Women's Championship, marking her first championship in WWE, Randy Orton defeated Luke Harper, American Alpha (Chad Gable and Jason Jordan) retained the SmackDown Tag Team Championship in a tag team turmoil match, and in the opening bout, Becky Lynch defeated Mickie James.

 Production

 Background

-Elimination Chamber is a gimmick pay-per-view (PPV) and WWE Network event first produced by WWE in 2010.
-The concept of the show is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
+Elimination Chamber is a professional wrestling event first produced by WWE in 2010.
+The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
 The event had been held every year until 2016.
 That year, an Elimination Chamber event was not scheduled, however, on November 29, 2016, WWE reinstated the event for 2017, and announced that it would take place at the Talking Stick Resort Arena in Phoenix, Arizona.
 After the 2015 event was held in May, on December 5, the 2017 event returned Elimination Chamber to its regular February slot and it took place on February 12.
 It was the seventh Elimination Chamber and was held exclusively for wrestlers from the SmackDown brand, following the reintroduction of the brand split in July 2016.
-Tickets went on sale December 16 through Ticketmaster.
+The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.
+Tickets went on sale on December 16 through Ticketmaster.
 The 2017 event also saw a redesign of the chamber structure, becoming square in design, instead of circular.

 In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.